zhaopapers/DICE/README.md

 It includes data loading, network graph construction, model initialization, and cell subprocess interpretability analysis.

-#### Data

-Before running the notebook, ensure you have prepared the four required CSV files.

-`input_data:`Gene Expression Matrix,which here refers to single-cell data with genes as rows and cells as columns.

-`input_sign:`Design Matrix.Must contain:- sample: Matches column names in the expression matrix.- group: Class labels (e.g., 1 and 2) used for stratification.

-`pathways:`Defines the edges of the biological graph.

-`translation:`Input Mapping.

 #### Network Construction

 ``` Python (version 3.10.9)